Sanjeevanil/hack_princeton_2019_demo/README.md

     `get_cluster_dataset` to get the `(features, labels)` which can then be passed into any clustering algorithm
 - running `python3 ./clustering_experiments/nearest_centroid.py` clusters the
-    data and outputs to csv files
+    data and outputs to csv files.
+Also saves the model file and centroid data to `./models`